Knee Pain Treatment (GAE)

 Improved Quality of Life

 GAE is performed to improve the quality of life for patients.
-By targeting the source of knee pain and inflammation, GAE can help patients regain comfort and independence in their daily activities.
+By targeting the source of arthritic knee pain and inflammation, GAE can help patients regain comfort and independence in their daily activities.

 Enhanced Mobility